|Generous with blueberries, this cake is doused with a lemon syrup.|

 Combine dry ingredients in a separate bowl.
 Add half the flour mixture to the batter and beat gently.
 Then add half the buttermilk and beat gently.
 Repeat with remaining flour and buttermilk.

-Place in oven and bake for about 45 minutes, until the cake is browned on top and springs back when you touch it.
+Pour batter into the prepared cake pan.
+Sprinkle the streusel evenly on top.
+Place in oven and bake for about 45 minutes, until it is nicely browned on top and springs back when you touch it.